Tim Lincecum: Consecutive Cy Young Awards (2008–2009)

-First World Series championship (2010)
+First World Series championship and setting records (2010–2011)

+On January 19, 2010, the Giants offered Lincecum eight million dollars but he wanted a record $13 million.
+The two sides could not agree to contract terms, so went to an arbitration hearing.
+On February 12, 2010, Lincecum signed a two-year, $23 million deal, breaking the previous arbitration record of $22,000,022 by Roger Clemens in 2006.
+Lincecum helped win his own arbitration case by bringing in and showcasing his two Cy Young Awards in court.
+Former teammate Kevin Frandsen called it a "pimp move" on MLB Network Radio.

 Lincecum started the 2010 season with a 5–0 record, recording 10 or more strikeouts in three of his first six games.
-However, from May 15 through May 31, he walked five batters in four consecutive starts.
-In June, he stopped walking so many hitters, striking out 10 hitters again on June 16 in a 6–3 win over the Baltimore Orioles.
+However, from May 15 through May 31, he walked five batters in each of four consecutive starts.
+In June, he improved, striking out 10 hitters again on June 16 in a 6–3 win over the Baltimore Orioles.

 For the third year in a row, Lincecum was selected to the NL All-Star Team.
 As of the All-Star break, Lincecum was 9–4 with a 3.16 ERA over 116 2/3 innings pitched.
 During the season's first half, he defeated Houston's Roy Oswalt three times in three months.
 All three games were pitchers' duels.

 After a disappointing August in which he experienced a five-game losing streak, Lincecum had a strong outing on September 1.
 Facing one of the league's top pitchers, Ubaldo Jiménez, Lincecum pitched eight innings of one-run ball for his first win since July 30.
 He won five games in September, finishing the month 5–1.
 For the third year in a row, Lincecum won the NL strikeout title; he also set a record for most strikeouts by an MLB pitcher in his first four seasons.
 Lincecum finished the 2010 regular season with a 16–10 record, a 3.43 ERA and 231 strikeouts.

+On October 3 at AT&T Park, in a 3–1 win over the San Diego Padres, the Giants won the National League West Division title on the last day of the regular season.
+The Giants reached the postseason and clinched their first playoff berth since 2003.
+In a postgame interview with Comcast SportsNet's Amy Gutierrez, she asked him "Are you ready for your champagne shower?"
+Lincecum immediately answered "F––– yeah."
+This soon became a popular internet GIF and San Francisco Giants fans began selling black and orange "F––– YEAH" and "F––– YEAH!" t-shirts online on Depop.